 Books for Artists: To Instruct and Improve your Skills

-No matter your level, beginner, intermediate, or professional, these books can provide you with a strong foundation to base your art practice upon, or help you master a more specific skill.
+No matter your level, beginner, intermediate, or professional, these books for artists can provide you with a strong foundation to base your practice upon.
+Or help you master a more specific skill.

-This book is a must-read for any beginner artist, no matter their preferred discipline.
+This art book is a must-read for any beginner artist, no matter their preferred discipline.

 There are fundamentals in art, which, once mastered give way to developing a broader range of skills in more depth.
 Having an understanding of these skills can give you more confidence in using your materials and trusting your creative process.